New Hampshire

 III.
 Expungement, sealing & other record relief

-A. Annulment
+A. Annulment of conviction records

 Most crimes (exclusions described below) may be “annulled” by the sentencing court in response to a petition, if “in the opinion of the court, the annulment will assist in the petitioner’s rehabilitation and will be consistent with the public welfare.”
 N.H.
 Rev. Stat.
-Ann. § 651:5(I).2 The court may grant or deny an annulment without a hearing, unless a hearing is requested by the petitioner.
+Ann. § 651:5(I).3 The court may grant or deny an annulment without a hearing, unless a hearing is requested by the petitioner.
 Id.
 In a 2012 opinion, the Supreme Court of New Hampshire ruled that, in exercising discretion to grant an annulment pursuant to the “public welfare” standard, the court

 may consider such factors as the number and circumstances of the convictions at issue, the defendant’s age at the time of each conviction, the time span of the convictions, and the particular manner in which annulment would aid the defendant’s rehabilitation—for example, by allowing him to obtain a professional license or to pursue a calling otherwise prohibited to those convicted of a crime.